DoctorWhoFR/gmsv_discord/README.md

 # DiscordBot

 DiscordBot is a Rust-based module for integrating Discord bot functionality with Garry's Mod using the Serenity library.
-It allows you to send and receive messages, including rich embeds, from within the game.
+It allows you to send and receivefzefzefezf messages, including rich embeds, from within the game.

 ## Features
 fffzefzefzefzeezfezffff